NaveenVinayakS/Credit-Card-Fraud-Detection/README.md

 # How to Run the Project

-In order to run the project just download the data from above mentioned source then run any file.
+In order to run the project just download the data from above mentioned source then run any file

 # Data Source: https://www.kaggle.com/dalpozz/creditcardfraud/data